cyrilfrl/githup/README.md

-# githup
+# GithUp
-Small Python project to push code to GitHub automatically
+Easily upload your files on GitHub using Python